Quick Answer

 Common Use Cases for Google Form QR Codes

-Before creating anything, it’s crucial to identify your primary objective.
-Ask yourself, “What single action do I need from respondents?”
-Clarifying this will help determine if a QR code is necessary.
-Not all forms require a QR code, but many can benefit from one when the goal is clearly defined.
+Before creating anything, identify your primary objective.
+Ask yourself what single action you need from respondents.
+Not all forms require a QR code, but many benefit from one when the goal is clearly defined.

 Customer feedback